 YouTuber This is Dan Bell has two fascinating series worth watching: Dead Mall Series and Another Dirty Room.
 If you like to travel to see unusual things (as I do), or you simply enjoy cringing, these series are for you.
 If you’re a business major, you should watch them too.

 In his most recent installment, Two Quirky Malls in Michigan: Dort Mall & Hampton Square Mall, Dan visits a fascinating “small mall” called the Dort Mall owned by hockey-magnate Bob Perani.
-The Dort Mall is an unintended museum of Americana (neon signs, a dinosaur made of car parts) and pop-culture (a boat from the Doctor Doolittle film), and home to a single operating hockey equipment store.
-This is the type of stuff I would pull over to the side of the road to photograph, but it is all conveniently collected into a single dying mall.
+The Dort Mall is an unintended museum of Americana (neon signs, a dinosaur made of car parts) and pop culture (a boat from the Doctor Doolittle film), and home to a single operating hockey equipment store.
+This is the type of stuff I would pull over to the side of the road to photograph, but it is all conveniently collected in a single dying mall.

 The show is equal parts horror and comedy.
 The lighting and videography are cable TV reality-show quality.
-I’m reminded of reality classics like Mike Rowe’s Dirty Jobs, and my all time favorite, Dave Attell’s Insomniac.
+I’m reminded of reality-tv classics like Mike Rowe’s Dirty Jobs, and my all-time favorite, Dave Attell’s Insomniac.
 Will Krupinsky is innately hilarious — he’s like a Matt Judge character come to life.